artefox1/vanilla-raytracing/README.md

 ### Fragment shader
 All of the raytracing is actually written in `program/test.fsh`.

 To overlay the raytracer on the minecraft buffer, I used the `mix()` function to lerp along the `alpha` channel.
-TODO: No i didnt
 ```glsl
 vec4 mc = texture(DiffuseSampler, texCoord); // default minecraft buffer
 vec4 color;                                  // overlay shader